Kyrgyzstan Germans

-There is a small population of Germans in Kyrgyzstan.
+There is a small population of around 8,000 Germans in Kyrgyzstan.
+They make up about 0.1% of the total population of the country.

 Migration history

-During the 1800s, groups of Mennonites from Germany settled throughout the Russian Empire; they began to come to the territory which is today Kyrgyzstan in the late 19th century.
+During the 1800s, groups of Mennonites from Germany settled throughout the Russian Empire.
+They began to come to the territory which is today Kyrgyzstan in the late 19th century.
 Many other Germans were brought to the country forcibly, as part of the Stalin-era internal deportations.
 The 1979 Soviet census showed 101,057 Germans in the Kirghiz Soviet Socialist Republic (2.9% of the population), while the 1989 census showed 101,309 (2.4%).

 After Kyrgyzstan gained independence in 1991, there was a significant outflow of ethnic Germans to Germany, due to the relatively liberal German nationality law which granted citizenship to anyone with proof of German ancestry.
 A 1993 survey found that 85% of the Germans in Kyrgyzstan intended to emigrate; among those, the most popular destination by far was Germany (80%), with Russia running a distant second at 6%.
 By the time of Kyrgyzstan's 1999 census, just 21,471 (0.4% of the population) remained.
 German diplomatic officials in Kyrgyzstan were quoted in 2009 as stating that number has declined even further over the following decade, to perhaps just 10,000.
 This was supported by the 2009 census, which found just 9,487 Germans remaining (0.18% of the population).
 However, there are signs that the exodus may be coming to an end.
 Facing difficulties integrating Russian-speaking Germans from the former Soviet Union, the German government tightened their immigration requirements; furthermore, most ethnic Germans who hope to leave Kyrgyzstan have already done so.
 In 2007, only 196 Germans in Kyrgyzstan were granted immigration permits by the German embassy; that number fell further to 111 in 2008.
 As of 2022, there were 7,886 Germans in Kyrgyzstan.

 Geographical distribution

-The first German settlements in Kyrgyzstan were near Talas: Nikolaipol, Keppental, Gradental, Orlovka and Dmitrovskoye.
+The first German settlements in Kyrgyzstan were near Talas: Nikolaipol, Keppental, Gnadental, Orlovka and Dmitrovskoye.
 In the late 1920s, they moved towards the Chüy Valley, in the vicinity of Frunze (now Bishkek), where they established a number of new village-suburbs, including Bergtal (Rotfront), Fridenfeld, and Luxemburg.
 Others lived in Kant and Tokmok.
 However, in the exodus of the 1990s, the German villages emptied out, and there are no longer any compact settlements of Germans in the country.